wrld-of-Shanks/lawman/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+### Copyright Notice

+**Copyright © 2025 Shankar M Darur.
+All Rights Reserved.**

+This software and associated documentation files (the "Software") are protected by copyright law.
+The Software is licensed, not sold.
+By using this Software, you agree to the terms of the MIT License.

+**Permissions:**
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use

+**Conditions:**
+- 📋 License and copyright notice must be included
+- 📝 Attribution to original author required

+**Limitations:**
+- ❌ No warranty provided
+- ❌ Author not liable for damages
+- ❌ No trademark rights granted

 ## 🙏 **Acknowledgments**

 - **Indian Legal System** for comprehensive law coverage